JohnVspecialist/JohnVspecialist/README.md

 - 7.)
 What is Comprehension?
 - 8.)
 What is Mental abstraction?
 - 9.)
 What is Logic?
 - 10.)
-What are Ontology & Epistemology, and what’s the difference between them?
+What are Ontology & Epistemology?

 --Should we imbue machines with such things, what might be the outcome, what is the cost of creating such models, and is it worth it?